 From 1989, home matches were played at the National Stadium in Cardiff (sometimes incorrectly called Cardiff Arms Park, which was in fact next door) until this was demolished in 1997 to make way for the Millennium Stadium.

 In 1979 Admiral fell into financial difficulties and the FAW engaged Adidas as their kit supplier for the next seven years.
 The new home shirt featured white sleeves for the first time but was otherwise a standard Adidas template of the period.
 The away kit was made using the same design but in the usual yellow and green.
 The home set was retained for four years before an updated version was introduced, which dropped the white sleeves and added horizontal shadow bands edged in white.
+White socks were worn against Scotland (home and away), Spain and Uruguay while an all-red version was used against Ireland.
 Curiously Adidas did not produce an equivalent version as a change kit, which used the classic Adidas template instead.

 Players were provided with both long and short sleeved versions, choosing whichever they preferred for each match.
 This became standard practice.